spacelift-io/terraform-provider-spacelift/docs/resources/user.md

 ### Optional

-- `invitation_email` (String) `invitation_email` will be used to send an invitation to specified email addressThis property is required, when creating a new user.This property is optional, when importing an existing user.
+- `invitation_email` (String) `invitation_email` will be used to send an invitation to the specified email address.
+This property is required when creating a new user.
+This property is optional when importing an existing user.

 ### Read-Only